İttihadism: Nation in arms

-Influenced by Goltz's "nation in arms" theory, the Unionists held that in war the moral state of the nation was just as important as such aspects as technology and the level of training.
+Influenced by Goltz's "nation in arms" theory, the CUP held that in war the moral state of the nation was just as important as such aspects as its technology and the level of training.

-The Japanese held fast to their traditional values of bushido ("the way of the warrior"), and had an educational system designed to indoctrinate every Japanese young man with the belief that there was no higher duty than to die for the emperor and every Japanese young woman there was no higher duty than to bear sons who would die for the emperor.
-The Unionists were much impressed with how the Japanese had fought at the siege of Port Arthur (modern Lüshun, China) where the Japanese infantry advanced on the Russian trenches, only to be mown down time after time by the Russian machine guns, suffering thousands of dead in each assault, yet the Japanese soldiers, full of their belief in bushido, were honoured to die for their Emperor.
-As such, the Japanese kept on assaulting the Russian lines at Port Arthur, despite their enormous losses.
-The Japanese soldiers indoctrinated since their earliest days into Japanese ultra-nationalism and bushido had fought fanatically for their nation, an example the CUP was keen to emulate.
-By contrast, the Unionists noted how the Russian soldiers had no idea of what they were fighting for in Manchuria or why their country was at war with Japan, and with nothing to believe in, clung only to their lives and fought poorly as they had no wish to die for a cause that was unfathomable to them.
-Many Unionist officers took the "lesson" of Port Arthur as being that an army that was fanatically motivated enough would always win; the power of a properly dug defence, even one manned by such poorly motivated soldiers such as the Russians at Port Arthur to inflict terrible casualties on an attacking force made less of an impression on them.
+The Japanese held fast to their traditional values of bushido ("the way of the warrior") and had an educational system that was designed to indoctrinate every Japanese young man with the belief that there was no higher duty than to die for the emperor and every Japanese young woman had no higher duty than to bear sons who would die for the emperor.
+The CUP was much impressed with how the Japanese had fought at the Siege of Port Arthur (now Lüshun, China), where the Japanese infantry advanced on the Russian trenches, only to be mown down time after time by the Russian machine guns and suffer thousands of dead in each assault.
+However, the Japanese soldiers, full of their belief in bushido, were honoured to die for their Emperor.
+As such, the Japanese kept on assaulting the Russian lines at Port Arthur despite their enormous losses.

+The Japanese soldiers had been indoctrinated since their earliest days by Japanese ultranationalism and bushido and so fought fanatically for their nation.
+The CUP was keen to emulate that example.
+By contrast, the CUP noted how the Russian soldiers had no idea why they were fighting in Manchuria or why their country was at war with Japan.
+With nothing to believe in, the Russians clung only to their lives and fought poorly since they had no wish to die for a cause that was unfathomable to them.
+Many CUP officers took the "lesson" of Port Arthur that an army that was fanatically motivated could always win, and the power of a properly-dug defence, even one manned by such poorly-motivated soldiers such as the Russians at Port Arthur to inflict terrible casualties on an attacking force, made less of an impression on them.